 Heat wafted up off the broken paving stones, adding warmth to an already miserable day.
 The scent and heaviness of rain filled the air, making it a muggy mess to endure.
 Lapis, while she loved cool, soft showers, hated the build-up to a late Mid Year Storm.

-Hopefully the drops waited until she was inside somewhere, since she had not brought her hood.
+Hopefully the drops waited until she was inside somewhere, since she neglected to wear her hood.
 Her hood indicated to the street rats she was on a stake, and she did not want to navigate the trouble it might bring if they saw her with five strangers and assumed the worst.
 She spent much of her time alone, and she doubted they realized she had friends outside the Eaves.
 Once they noticed her, their curiosity would turn into concern, if they thought her in danger.

-Did people she had not seen in eight years still count as friends?
+Did people she last saw eight years ago still count as friends?

 She glanced out of the corner of her eye at the rest of the group; the four Blue Council members and Brander.
 No one seemed talkative, and Lapis had no idea what to say, what to do.
 She knew Tearlach’s pain at the revealed secret, though something else bothered him.
-Brander knew something had occurred between her and the new arrivals, and she could tell curiosity ate at him.
-Ciaran had withdrawn into himself, and the two women were lost in thought.
+Brander realized something happened between her and the new arrivals, and she could tell curiosity ate at him.
+Ciaran had withdrawn into himself, and the two women absently trailed them, lost in thought.

 That would change.

 The crowds noticeably thinned as the stone buildings became greyer and more dilapidated.
 Several had half-collapsed, with open walls showing people huddled together on crumbling floors, ratty tarps hung to block prying eyes from seeing too much.
 The poorest of the poor in Jiy resided in the shattered neighborhoods, having nowhere else to go, no coin to leap from the Stone Streets and into a life of richer poverty in the Grey Streets.